[SOLVED] Netflix Proxy Streaming Error (Tested & Updated October 2019)Last Updated by Chase Williams on October 07, 2019

 If Netflix identifies a VPN server, they will block access to its content.
 You can log-in to your account, but when you try to play the selected movie or show, you receive the following error message:

-You can avoid this streaming error message by using a VPN, which circumvents the Netflix VPN blocks.
+You can avoid this streaming error message by using a VPN to get around the Netflix VPN blocks.

-In short, no. We tested the best free VPNs on the market, such as Windscribe, Hotspot Shield, TunnelBear, and Hide.me with no luck.
+In short, no. I tested the best free VPNs on the market, such as Windscribe, Hotspot Shield, TunnelBear, and Hide.me with no luck.

 Free VPNs have two major problems when it comes to streaming Netflix:

-- Limited Server Options: In an attempt to get users to upgrade to a premium service, most free VPNs offer only a couple of servers as part of the free package.
+- Limited server options: In an attempt to get users to upgrade to a premium service, most free VPNs offer only a couple of servers as part of their free package.
 They purposely reserve the servers and IP addresses that can work with Netflix for paying customers.

 Every country has its Netflix own library.
 This means that a Netflix user in the US can’t necessarily watch the same shows as someone in Canada, Australia, Japan, or the UK and vice versa.

-A Netflix VPN will break down these geographic restrictions and allow Netflix subscribers to watch every show that is on Netflix somewhere in the world.
+A VPN will break down these geographic restrictions and allow Netflix subscribers to watch any Netflix show from anywhere in the world.

-While Netflix continues to try and block users from accessing their content through a VPN, we’ve seen that some VPNs have improved their servers to avoid being flagged.
-We expect this battle to continue for the foreseeable future, and the only way around it is to use Netflix VPNs that work.
+While Netflix continues to try and block users from accessing their content through a VPN, some VPNs have also improved their servers to avoid being flagged.
+I expect this battle to continue for the foreseeable future, and the only way around it is to use Netflix VPNs that work.
 For a quick and reliable fix, get ExpressVPN or NordVPN — these two VPNs will have you watching Netflix in no time.